keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

     for permissions and importing data
     so a script that works properly elsewhere may not function out of the box when run in the `deno-runtime` runner.
+    In this case you may want to use a custom container instead.

 ```yaml
 {% include "../../assets/crd/examples/synopsis-for-deno-runtime-container.yaml" %}